Layne-103/pmanager/docs/PRE_COMMIT_SETUP.md

 ## What is Pre-commit?

-Pre-commit is a framework for managing git hook scripts.
-It runs automated checks before you commit code, ensuring code quality and consistency across the project.
+Pre-commit is a framework for managing code quality checks.
+In this project, pre-commit is configured to run **MANUALLY** (not automatically on commit), giving you control over when to run code quality checks.

 ## Quick Setup